` Community News Service » Alumni stories - Community News Service

 Will Guisbond

-Air Current aviation reporter
+Class of ’23 | Air Current aviation reporter

 I think understanding how a newsroom works in person was extremely helpful in helping me be ready for a job as a full time beat reporter.
 I liked how we were given full authority to work on our own projects, which is how I’ve found my current job works.
 The setup was the same, and so therefore the skills learned transferred super easily.
+I really enjoyed the opportunity to work with a team on a local beat.
+It taught me the significance of local news and how much impact those kinds of things can have on a community.

 Ivy Kirby

-Green Mountain Cannabis News freelancer
+Class of ’22 | Green Mountain Cannabis News freelancer

 My internship helped me gain confidence.
 It was a great environment to make mistakes in while also gaining professional experience.
-I’s helped me realize that there are a lot of stories that aren’t being told or haven’t been told yet.
+It helped me realize that there are a lot of stories that aren’t being told or haven’t been told yet.

 Alexa Lewis

-Myrtle Beach Sun News breaking news reporter
+Class of ’23 | Myrtle Beach Sun News breaking news reporter

 During my time at UVM, I interned at the White River Valley Herald through the Community News Service.
 At the Herald, I got to report on local elections, the impacts of recreational cannabis legalization on local growers and local council decisions.
 The experience I gained through the Community News Service not only sparked my love for reporting, but it also allowed me to secure my first position as a staff reporter for the Daily Hampshire Gazette.
 When I interviewed for the role, it was my portfolio of Herald clips that set me apart from other young reporters.